Excitable quantum systems: the bosonic avalanche laser: A bosonic avalanche laser

-\emph{Lasing regimes.}---To evaluate the dynamics and steady states of this system, we start with a mean-field analysis, where we describe the cavity mode by its classical amplitude, $\alpha_c=\langle\cop\rangle$, and we neglect correlations between the populations of the different ladder modes $n_p=\langle\adag_p\aop_p\rangle$.
+To describe the dynamics and steady state of this system, we start with a mean-field analysis, where we describe the cavity mode by its classical amplitude, $\alpha_c=\langle\cop\rangle$, and we neglect correlations between the populations of the different ladder modes $n_p=\langle\adag_p\aop_p\rangle$.
 Under this approximation, we obtain the set of coupled equations,